 When to go?Best to be done at the end of the raining season or during the cool season, from September to February.
 But of course you could ride the all year long.
 But in the raining season be aware that due to the rain there could be landslides and in the mountains roads could be blocked or gone.

 AccommodationIn Nan town are many hotels, guesthouses, resorts and homestays.
-But also in places like Bo Klua, Na Noi, Pua, Thung Chang, Chiang Klang or Mea Charim are hotels and homestay's.
-For more information see Accommodation in Nan province.
-Check your accommodation on BOOKING.
+But also in places like Bo Klua, Na Noi, Pua, Thung Chang, Chiang Klang or Mae Charim are hotels and homestay's.

 Road condition can change suddenly in the raining season in the mountains.

-- Route 101 all the way from Phrae to Huai Kon is nowadays mostly a divided 4 lane highway.
+- Route 101 all the way from Phrae to Huai Kon is nowadays mostly a divided 4 lane highway but they are working on the last remaining parts that are still 2 lane.

-- Route 1148 might be steep sometimes and curvy many times but is for 90% in good condition.
-But all the way only 2 lanes.
+- Route 1148 might be steep sometimes and curvy many times but is for 90% in good condition and all the way only 2 lanes.

 1. The Bo Klua Loop